 The Urgency Room is the much-needed place to go for when your medical needs lie somewhere between a trip to an emergency room and a visit to an urgent care.
 Our locations in Vadnais Heights, Woodbury and Eagan are owned and operated by the Emergency Physicians Professional Association (EPPA), so you can always come with the peace of mind that you’ll receive the best care possible for your acute injuries.

-Each UR location has expansive hours and is open from 8:00 AM to 10:00 PM 365 days per year, including holidays.
+Each UR location has expansive hours and is open from 8:00 AM to 9:00 PM 365 days per year, including holidays.
 The Urgency Room is well-known for providing high-quality service along with short waiting room times.
-Each UR location updates wait times in real time on its website, so you can get treated when minutes matter most.
 Don’t put off getting your acute pains or injuries looked at by a medical professional simply because of the wait and costs associated with your typical emergency room.
 Get treated at The Urgency Room today.

 What Is an Acute Injury?